Experiment: Control of Citrus Gall Wasp 103

 June is the traditional time to prune out gall wasp.
 So trees being subjected to Treatment One and Two had their galls pruned out in the last week of June.

-At the same time as undertaking pruning we noted lots of observations for each tree.
+At the same time as undertaking pruning I noted lots of observations for each tree.
 These have been tabulated below.

 The following points from this round of observations are most interesting:

 • Two treatments did not have any gall wasps present.
-They were treatment 4 (the reduced fertilizer and no gall removal) and treatment 5 (kaolin treatment)
+They were treatment 4 (the reduced fertiliser and no gall removal) and treatment 5 (kaolin treatment)

 • Feeding regimes did not seem to have an impact on susceptibility to Pink scale or induction of flowering.

 • Feeding regimes did not seem to have an impact on susceptibility to Citrus Leaf Miner.
-In fact, the most severely affected tree was on the reduced fertilizing regime.
+In fact, the most severely affected tree was on the reduced fertilising regime.

 • The kaolin treated trees showed no impact of Citrus Leaf Miner whatsoever.
 I hope that some residual clay from the previous October/November has interrupted the life cycle of the moth (rather than it just being a coincidence).
 I am particularly keen to see what happens next autumn with the two trees undergoing the Kaolin treatment regime.